 When a parcel or block applies for an extension, it will be assigned to the area for which it has been pre-zoned by the SFMTA, usually the closest RPP Area.
 The pre-zoned RPP Area map is currently under development and will show the RPP Area that a given block would be added to should it apply, factoring in proximity to current zones and barriers to convenient parking such as highways, major streets, or hills.
-This map will supersede the aforementioned 500-foot buffer zone.
-This map will also guide the creation of future zones from existing zones as the program expands.
+This map will also guide the creation of future zones from existing zones as they grow in size.